Skip to main content

 }

-The theme preset automatically includes all utility classes used by Ninna UI components — no @source directive needed.
-Note: keep Tailwind classes on a wrapper <div>, not on <body>, to avoid SSR hydration mismatches.
+The theme preset automatically includes all utility classes used by Ninna UI components - no @source directive needed.
+Note: the updated approach uses suppressHydrationWarning and className="light" to prevent SSR hydration mismatches.

 Your First Component